jaymody/mlp-visualizer/README.md

 After running the program, new plots should be generated under figs/ The trained model should be saved to saved_models/
+A gif of the networks predictions at the various epochs can also be found in figs/ but will also be saved to networks/

 Below are the results using my data and network parameters.